DarkGhostHunter/Captchavel/README.md

 use Illuminate\Support\Facades\Route;

-Route::post('form')->uses('CustomController@form')->middleware('recaptcha:0.8');
+Route::post('form')
+    ->uses('CustomController@form')
+    ->middleware('recaptcha:0.8');
 ```

 > Issuing `null` as first parameter will make the middleware to use the default threshold.

 ### Request Method

-The Google reCAPTCHA library underneath has flexibility in about how to make the request to the reCAPTCHA servers.
+The Google reCAPTCHA library underneath allows to make the request to the reCAPTCHA servers using a custom "Request Method".

 The `request_method` accepts the Class you want to instance.
 You should register it using the Service Container [Contextual Binding](https://laravel.com/docs/container#contextual-binding).